This ultra creamy Vegan Green Bean Casserole is a wholesome take on the classic but is so decadent that you’ll never

 - Bring a large pot with two inches of water to a boil.
 Once boiling, add green beans.
 Bring back to a boil (this may take a while) and cook over medium heat for about 5 minutes, or until tender.
 Drain and run cold water over green beans to stop cooking.
 Set aside.

 - In a large skillet, heat olive oil over medium heat.
-Once hot, add diced onionand cook for five minutes.
-Add garlic and mushrooms and for another ten minutes, stirring often.
+Once hot, add diced onion and cook for f5 minutes.
+Add garlic and mushrooms and for another 10 minutes, stirring often.
 Add nutmeg, soy sauce, white wine, 1 1/2 tsp salt, and pepper.
 (It will taste salty, that’s ok!).
-Simmer for five minutes.
+Simmer for 5 minutes.